Balachaur

-Balachaur is a town in Balachaur Tehsil in the Shaheed Bhagat Singh Nagar District of Punjab, India.
+Balachaur is a town in Balachaur tehsil in the Shaheed Bhagat Singh Nagar District of Punjab, India.

 History

-Raja Raj Dev, a Rajput, came to Balachaur along with his family to meditate.
-He was related to the family of the King of Jaipur.
-He soon named the tehsil after his son, Balraj as "Balachaur".
-In 1539, Sher-Shah-Suri took the blessing of Raj Dev before attacking Humayun.
-Raj Dev died in 1596, and people built his tomb in the tehsil to worship him as Baba Balraj.
-A committee named as "Balraj Mandir Committee" was created in 1949, and its president was Zaildar Balwant Singh.
-The current president is Rana Purshotam Singh.
+The royal family of Jaipur visited Balachaur with their family for meditation and named the tehsil "Balachaur" after their son, Balraj.
+In 1539, Sher Shah Suri is believed to have sought the blessings of Raj Dev before launching his attack on Humayun.
+Raj Dev died in 1596, and in his honor, the locals constructed a tomb in the tehsil, where he is revered as Baba Balraj.

+In 1949, the Balraj Mandir Committee was formed, with Zaildar Balwant Singh serving as its first president.
+The current president of the committee is Rana Purshotam Singh.

 Demographics

-Balachaur is a Municipal Council city in the district of Shahid Bhagat Singh Nagar, Punjab.
-Balachaur city is divided into 13 wards for which elections are held every 5 years.
-The Balachaur Municipal Council has a population of 21,631 of which 11,180 are males while 10,451 are females as per a report released by Census India 2011.
+Balachaur is a Municipal Council city in the district of Shaheed Bhagat Singh Nagar, Punjab.
+The city is divided into 13 wards, with elections held every five years.
+According to the 2011 Census of India, the population of Balachaur Municipal Council is 21,631, comprising 11,180 males and 10,451 females.
+The scheduled census of 2021 for Balachaur city was postponed due to covid.
+The latest population census for Balachaur city will be conducted in 2025.

-Balachaur is an important place for nearby villages because it is a tehsil.
-It has Punjab government offices which serve the local villagers.
-Earlier there had been no higher education in Balacahur.
-Currently, there is a college called Baba Balraj Government College on Bhaddi Road.
+Balachaur serves as an important tehsil for nearby villages, hosting Punjab government offices that cater to the administrative needs of the local population.
+Historically, Balachaur lacked access to higher education, but it now boasts Baba Balraj Government College, located on Bhaddi Road, providing educational opportunities for the region.